Visit the institution website for COVID‑19 updates

 Overseas candidates should have Cambridge Proficiency in English or IELTS Band 7 with no less than 6.0 in any element.

 You will be expected to attend an interview as part of the application process.
 Full details of your interview will be provided by email once your initial application has been approved.

 Months of entry

-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach music, using your skills and to deliver the music secondary school curriculum.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school music curriculum for the 11-16 age range.

 We have a partnership with the Royal Northern College of Music (RNCM) and we hold regular study sessions there.
 At RNCM, you’ll usually have the opportunity to experience guest lectures and concerts.

 To help you explore how trips can benefit your students, you’ll typically be encouraged to visit a variety of musical venues across Manchester.
 This includes theatre schools and music organisations with outreach programmes.

 When you’re at Manchester Met, you’ll mainly study with your PGCE music group.
 They are one of your greatest learning resources.

 You’ll consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

 You’ll also learn through peer collaboration, sharing knowledge with your fellow music trainees.